thegworld/gtx-browser/styleguide/c++/c++.md

 Some important notes about this header:
   * `$YEAR` should be set to the current year at the time a file is created, and not changed thereafter.
-  * For files specific to ChromiumOS, replace the word Chromium with the phrase ChromiumOS.
+  * For files specific to GTx BrowserOS, replace the word GTx Browser with the phrase GTx BrowserOS.
-  * The Chromium project hosts mirrors of some upstream open-source projects.
+  * The GTx Browser project hosts mirrors of some upstream open-source projects.
     When contributing to these portions of the repository, retain the existing file headers.